What is a Concussion?

-We customize a sophisticated training plan that addresses stimulation and normalization of brain activity, which facilitates proper recovery of the damaged areas within the nervous system.
+We customize a sophisticated training plan that addresses stimulation and normalization of brain activity and facilitates proper recovery of the damaged areas within the nervous system.

 By this process we correct instability in the specific neural networks and promote coherency of the global dysregulation in the neural firing patterns.

 Designing a unique plan for quick and effective results requires a comprehensive assessment.

 - Quantitative EEG Brain Mapping

 - Vestibular System Evaluation and Assessment of Eye Movement (Videonystagomography- VNG)